HariSrinivasan14/Resumable/client/README.md

 404 response

 ### /loginUser
-**Description** : Check whether the credentials inputted by the user is correct.
+- **Description** : Check whether the credentials inputted by the user is correct.
 If so, returns a JSON with currentUser equal to the username of the account that is login and success as true.
 If the credentials are incorrect returns a JSON with the currentUser as undefined and success as false
-**Type**: POST
+- **Type**: POST
-**Body**:
+- **Body**:
-{Username: the username inputted by the user
+    - {Username: the username inputted by the user
        Password: the password inputted by the user}
-**Example**: {Username: admin,  Password: admin}
+    - **Example**: {Username: admin,  Password: admin}
-**Response**:
+- **Response**:
-Example: if credentials are Username: admin, Password: admin If the user is logged in successfully:
+    - Example: if credentials are Username: admin, Password: admin
+        - If the user is logged in successfully:
-{currentUser: admin, success: true} (200 status code) If the credentials are incorrect:
+            - {currentUser: admin, success: true} (200 status code)
+        - If the credentials are incorrect:
-{currentUser: undefined, success: false} (200 status code)
+            - {currentUser: undefined, success: false} (200 status code)

 ### /logout
-**Description **: Logout the user and destroys the session that is stored in the database **Type**: GET
+- **Description **: Logout the user and destroys the session that is stored in the database
+- **Type**: GET
-**Response**: If the user is successfully logged out sends 200.
+- **Response**: If the user is successfully logged out sends 200.
 Otherwise sends 500.

 ### /addUser
-**Description** : Add a new user to the database.
+- **Description** : Add a new user to the database.
-**Type**: POST
+- **Type**: POST
-**Body**:
+- **Body**:
-{Username: the username inputted by the user
+    -{Username: the username inputted by the user
     firstName: First name that is inputted by the user
     lastName: Last name that is inputted by the user
     Password: the password inputted by the user}
-** Example **: {Username: Jack123,  firstName: Jack, lastName: Nicholson, Password: jack444}
+    -** Example **: {Username: Jack123,  firstName: Jack, lastName: Nicholson, Password: jack444}
-**Response**:
+-**Response**:
-If the new user was successfully added, then a JSON with Username set to the username of the newly created account, and userFound set to true will be sent.
+-If the new user was successfully added, then a JSON with Username set to the username of the newly created account, and userFound set to true will be sent.
-**Example**:  If the account, {Username: Jack123,  firstName: Jack, lastName: Nicholson, Password: jack444}, was successfully created then the response would be:
+-**Example**:  If the account, {Username: Jack123,  firstName: Jack, lastName: Nicholson, Password: jack444}, was successfully created then the response would be:
 {Username: Jack123, userFound: true}
 If the account was not successfully created (i.e. the account already existed), then a JSON with  Username set to null and the userFound set to false will be sent
 **Example**:  If the account, {Username: Jack123,  firstName: Jack, lastName: Nicholson, Password: jack444}, was not successfully created then the response would be: